dotnet/designs/accepted/2021/workloads/workload-installation.md

 We plan to (eventually) support the following installation types.
 Some of them may not be supported in .NET 6 if we don't have workloads in .NET 6 that are supported on the corresponding platforms.

-## .NET SDK managed installation
+## File based installation

 In this implementation of the IAL, the .NET SDK itself manages workload installations directly by writing files to the dotnet folder.
+No package management or external installation technology is used.
 This is generally for copies of the .NET SDK which were not installed via an OS installer, for example those that are installed via the dotnet-install scripts, or via unzipping archives of the .NET SDK.

-Other terms we have at times used for this installation type: xcopy, universal installer, files on disk, NuGet installer
+Other terms we have at times used for this installation type: .NET SDK managed, xcopy, universal installer, files on disk, NuGet installer

-## Visual Studio managed installation
+## Visual Studio based installation

 This is an installation of the .NET SDK installed and managed by the Visual Studio installer.
 The .NET SDK workloads will have corresponding Visual Studio workloads or components, which will install workload packs via Windows MSIs.
 Note that the Visual Studio workloads or components should also include the necessary Visual Studio components (designers, project system, etc) to support the workload, in addition to the .NET SDK workload packs.

-## Standalone Windows installation
+## MSI based installation

 This is an installation of the .NET SDK installed on Windows via the .NET SDK installer bundle, which is the .exe which can be downloaded on the .NET SDK download pages.
 The bundle installs the same MSIs for the .NET SDK as Visual Studio does, and the workload installer will likewise install the same MSIs for workload packs as the Visual Studio installer.